Skip to content

 0.75 / 1

-The company has published social and environmental impact assessment (SEIAs) summaries and associated management and monitoring plans, however data is self-reported.
+The company publishes social and environmental impact assessment (SEIAs) summaries and associated management and monitoring plans in its forest management plan.
+However, the information is self-reported.

 This indicator is disabled as the company reports that it doesn't operate in a geography currently covered by Open Timber Portal.